msm8916-mainline/lk2nd/doc/devicetree.md

 lk2nd uses DeviceTree to describe specific devices that it supports.

-DT files are stored in the `/dts` dirrectory, categorised by the target pltform, e.g. `msm8916`.
+DT files are stored in the `/dts` directory, categorised by the target platform, e.g. `msm8916`.
 Each DT file has it's own `board-id` and is responsible for one or multiple devices.
-If only one device is described in the DTS file, it's properties can be decribed in the root node of the tree.
-For multple devices in one file subnodes are created for each supported device with one of `match-xxx` proprties used to choose matching subnods.
+If only one device is described in the DTS file, it's properties can be described in the root node of the tree.
+For multiple devices in one file subnodes are created for each supported device with one of `match-xxx` properties used to choose matching subnods.

-Many useful constats are defined in `lk2nd.h` header file, C preprocesor style includes **MUST** be used for both including headers and dtsi files.
+Many useful constants are defined in `lk2nd.h` header file, C preprocesor style includes **MUST** be used for both including headers and dtsi files.

 ## example.dts